Influenza (flu) vaccine

 How the vaccine is given

-The standard seasonal flu vaccine is given as an injection into the upper arm in older children and adults, and into the thigh in infants.
+The flu vaccine is given as an injection in the upper arm in adults and to young children in their thigh or in their upper arm.

 Who should receive the vaccine